 National Redress Scheme

-Knowmore is an independent service giving free legal advice to assist survivors of abuse by providing them with information and advice about the justice and redress options that may be available to them.
-Legal advice is available through the Knowmore website or phone 1800 605 762.
+Survivors of abuse can also seek assistance through knowmore, an independent service providing information and free legal advice about the justice and redress options that may be available to them.
+Legal advice is available through the knowmore website or by phone on 1800 605 762.

 Melbourne Response